yogurtandjam/dinerFinder/customerQuestions.md

 A record is simply an item that is stored in our online database, called an Index.
 Think of it as a physical file in a file cabinet.

-Since our database is called an Index, it can be thought of as our file cabinet.
-Indexing a record is just like putting in a file into the cabinet: we are simply inserting items into a storage.x
+Since our database (or perhaps table, if you want to represent a SQL database) is called an Index, it can be thought of as our file cabinet.
+Indexing a record is just like putting in a file into the cabinet: we are simply inserting items into a storage.

 ########################################################################################################################################